 Early efforts of the Nigerian government, to promote urban and rural credit, included implementation of various schemes to stimulate rural employment and productivity.
-Institutions were established, to implement top-bottom finance-led development strategy, through processes that channelled government-supplied funds to urban and rural entrepreneurs (Yaron, 1992; Iganiga & Asemota 2008).
-The channelling was done through Development Finance Institutions (DFIs) which included the Nigerian

-Agricultural and Cooperative Bank; Nigerian Bank for Commerce and Industry; and Peoples Bank of Nigeria; all of which operated mainly in the urban areas.
+Institutions were established, to implement top-bottom finance-led development strategy, through processes that channelled governmentsupplied funds to urban and rural entrepreneurs (Yaron, 1992; Iganiga & Asemota 2008).
+The channelling was done through Development Finance Institutions (DFIs) which included the Nigerian Agricultural and Cooperative Bank; Nigerian Bank for Commerce and Industry; and Peoples Bank of Nigeria; all of which operated mainly in the urban areas.
 The rural areas had the CBN's rural banking scheme and community banks to cater for normal banking needs of rural dwellers; while the CBN's Agricultural Credit Guarantee Scheme Fund facilitated credit to rural farmers.
 Others were the Family Economic Advancement Programme (FEAP) and the National Agricultural Land Development Authority.
 These institutions, except the Community Banks, operated as government parastatals; and the efforts did not alleviate the difficulty of rural dwellers' access to credit.
 In general terms, they were not designed to function as proper financial intermediaries and they did not operate under financial viability constraints, nor were they driven by commercial performance criteria.
-Hence, as stated in Yaron (1992), several factors, including chronic dependency on government funds, the absence of competition, limited accountability and bureaucratic obstacles, led to bad loans, inefficient operations, loan recovery problems, political patronage; and the result was unsustainable credit facilities and eventual collapse.(see also Eboh 2000; Iganiga & Asemota 2008) .
-In the final analysis, the effort of the CBN to incorporate the IFRIs into the FRFIs is what is considered here as "Simplistic Approach" by mere conversion of the community banks, (which were formed with initial objective of profit maximisation) into Microfinance Banks; and this is captured in their regulatory and supervisory framework (see 1.2 above).
+Hence, as stated in Yaron (1992), several factors, including chronic dependency on government funds, the absence of competition, limited accountability and bureaucratic obstacles, led to bad loans, inefficient operations, loan recovery problems, political patronage; and the result was unsustainable credit facilities and eventual collapse.
+(Eboh 2000; Iganiga & Asemota 2008).

+In the final analysis, the effort of the CBN to incorporate the IFRIs into the FRFIs, via fiat conversion of community banks (which were formed with initial objective of profit maximisation) into microfinance banks, is what is considered here as "Simplistic Approach".